Should investors be concerned about Red Cat Holdings Inc (RCAT)?

-While Red Cat Holdings Inc has overperformed by 9435472%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RCAT fell by -46.54%, with highs and lows ranging from $15.27 to $1.00, whereas the simple moving average jumped by 6.63% in the last 200 days.
+While Red Cat Holdings Inc has underperformed by -4.14%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RCAT fell by -44.20%, with highs and lows ranging from $15.27 to $1.06, whereas the simple moving average jumped by 9.38% in the last 200 days.

 On March 11, 2025, Northland Capital started tracking Red Cat Holdings Inc (NASDAQ: RCAT) recommending Outperform.
 A report published by Ladenburg Thalmann on June 14, 2024, Initiated its previous ‘Buy’ rating for RCAT.